 Scoliosis is a spine curvature that usually appears in childhood or teen years.
 While it can be upsetting to learn that you or your child is dealing with this condition, there’s positive news: Scoliosis doesn’t have to prevent anyone from enjoying a full and healthy life.
 The spine care experts at North Texas Orthopaedic & Spine are ready to diagnose and treat scoliosis using the most advanced technology available today.
 Call the office nearest you today or book an appointment online.
-North Texas Orthopaedic & Spine is proud to serve patients in Fort Worth, Duncanville, Allen, and the Dallas communities of South Hampton and Skillman.
+North Texas Orthopaedic & Spine is proud to serve patients in Fort Worth, Duncanville, Allen, and the Dallas communities of South Hampton.

 Scoliosis is an "S" or "C"-shaped curve in the spine.
 The vast majority of scoliosis cases are diagnosed in children 10 and up.
 Scoliosis can be very different for each sufferer depending on exactly how curved the spine is.